camp185/widows/README.md

 Simple function to remove widows

-Shooting for updating content with widow class.
-Function runs on load, and simply replaces the last space in the content with &nbsp;
+Simply replaces the last space in the content with &nbsp;